 A third important factor influencing brain health is the energy supply to our thinking apparatus.
 The brain is the largest energy consumer of the body, so a lack of energy supply is catastrophic for all cognitive and motor performance of humans.
 Memory performance, cognitive abilities and concentration are all negatively affected.

 The increased incidence of depression and dementia is also closely related to insulin resistance in the brain.

 Insulin resistance is additionally produced by a lack of physical exercise.
 In contrast, every kind of physical / muscular activity improves the sensitivity of the insulin receptors and facilitates the transport of glucose into the cell.
 Even serious cases of insulin resistance can be improved through sport and moderate exercise to a greater extent than through drug treatment.

 Another critical factor for the brain and its energy requirements is stress.
 Stress and its messenger substances (adrenalin, noradrenalin, cortisol) inhibit the release of insulin.
 In the short term this is a sensible reaction of the body, in the long term it has a devastating effect.
 The fine tuning of the insulin signal translation is disturbed and at the same time inflammatory messengers such as interleukin 6 and the tumour necrosis factor TNF-α are increasingly released – both poison for the brain.

-In a rough overview (picture above), there are several elements that have to interlock to ensure long-term brain health.
+In a rough overview (picture above), are several elements that have to work together to ensure long-term brain health.
 The figure shows only a first selection.